braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/cloud_ingestion/connected_sources.md

 Choose a name for the connected source.
 This name will be used in the list of available sources when you create a new CDI segment.

 Configure a maximum runtime for this source.
 Braze will automatically abort any queries that exceed the maximum runtime when it's creating or refreshing a segment.
-The maximum runtime allowed is 60 minutes; a lower runtime will reduce costs incurred on your Microsoft Fabrici account.
+The maximum runtime allowed is 60 minutes; a lower runtime will reduce costs incurred on your Microsoft Fabric account.

 {% alert note %}
-If queries are consistently timing out and you have set a maximum runtime of 60 minutes, consider trying to optimize your query execution time or scaling the Fabric capacity
+If queries are consistently timing out and you have set a maximum runtime of 60 minutes, consider trying to optimize your query execution time or scaling the Fabric capacity.
 {% endalert %}

 ![]({% image_buster /assets/img/cloud_ingestion/connected_source_mf_2.png %})